apinstein/jqjobs/README.md

 * Very light-weight and easy-to-use.
 * Supports multiple job types.
-* Supports multiple queues & binding workers to specific queues.
+* Supports multiple queues & binding workers to jobs from a) any queue, b) one or more specific queues.
 * Supports jobs that proxy the work to third-party services.
 This allows other jobs to be worked on but tracks the status of the third-party job through JQJobs.
 * Tracks job enqueue time, start time, and finish time.
 * Priority scheduling.